Arbitrary Pattern Formation on a Continuous Circle by Oblivious Robot Swarm: Related Works and Our Contribution

 \subsection{Related work}

 In swarm robotics, Arbitrary Pattern Formation (APF) problem is a hugely studied problem.
 This problem was first introduced by Suzuki and Yamashita in \cite{SY1996} on the Euclidean plane.
-Later they characterized the geometric patterns formable by oblivious and anonymous robots in \cite{YS2010} for fully synchronous and asynchronous scheduler.
-After that this problem has been considered on different environments on continuous and discrete domains (\cite{FPSW2008,DPV2010,BQTS2016,BQTS2018,SGA2019,BDS2021,BOSEKAS21,BAKS20,CFSN20,KGGS22,SAGA2023}).
+Later, they characterised the geometric patterns formable by oblivious and anonymous robots in \cite{YS2010} for fully synchronous and asynchronous schedulers.
+After that, this problem has been considered in different environments on continuous and discrete domains (\cite{BAKS20,BDS2021,BOSEKAS21,BQTS2016,BQTS2018,SAGA2023,SGA2019,CFSN20,DPV2010,FPSW2008,KGGS22}).